-What is the FHIR Standard - and How to Easily Make Data Available
+Discover What is FHIR - and How to Easily Make Your Data Available

 Data practitioners in healthcare have long been aware of the Health Level Seven International (HL7) data exchange and information standards.
 This standard, created over 20 years ago, was complicated to implement, and has seen many iterations.